sethpollack/dockerbox/README.md

     work_dir: /app
 ```

-To update your local applet repo (`$HOME/.dockerbox/repo.yaml`) from all the configs in the registry run `dockerbox update`.
+To update your local applet cache (`$HOME/.dockerbox/.cache.yaml`) from all the repos in the registry run `dockerbox update`.

 To see the list of available applets run `dockerbox list`

 And to install an applet run `dockerbox install -i <applet name>` or `dockerbox install -a` to install all available applets. `dockerbox` installs applets by creating a symlink from `$HOME/.dockerbox/<applet name>` to the dockerbox binary `$GOPATH/bin/dockerbox`.

-Full Applet Spec:
+Full applet spec:

 - `name` string
 - `work_dir` string